Search

 How long will I need to dilate after surgery?

-After your vaginoplasty bottom surgery, dilation is necessary to keep the vagina healthy and open.
+After your vaginoplasty bottom surgery, dilation is necessary to keep the vaginal canal open.
 It is important to note that dilation is a lifelong commitment.
 Your surgeon will provide specific instructions for proper dilation.
 Even years after surgery, if dilation is stopped, you can lose depth and girth.
 Patients that are interested in correcting this issue can undergo a revision surgery to deepen or widen their vaginal canal.

-Does vaginoplasty and vulvoplasty allow for erotic sensation?
+Does vaginoplasty and vulvaplasty allow for erotic sensation?
 When can patients start having orgasms?

 What determines the depth of the vagina?

 The depth of the vaginal canal is determined by the amount of tissue available from the penis and the scrotum.
-That said, we can deepen it by taking additional skin grafts from the hips.
-We encourage you to speak with your surgeon about your goals for depth during your consultation.
+That said, if there is not enough tissue available from these areas, we can take one or two skin grafts from the hips in order to line the canal.

 Will my new vagina self-lubricate?